real-logic/benchmarks/scripts/aeron/README.md

 Test scenarios
 --------------

-Three different test scenarios are covered:
+The following scenarios are covered:
 1. Echo benchmark (aka ping-pong)

     Start the scripts in the following order: `echo-server` -> `echo-client`.